dnrm/node-1/README.md

 # NodeJS Rest API 🔥
 By Daniel Medina

 **⚠ Note:** this poroject is no longer being worked on.
-It was uploaded to GitHub after completion/
+It was uploaded to GitHub after completion

 <hr>